 }

-Concept Explanation
+Concept Description

-.exec() Searches a string for a pattern
+.exec() Searches a string for a pattern and returns match details

-match[0] Full match
+match[0] Full match found

-match.index Position where match begins
+match.index Position where the match begins

-/pattern/g Global search (find all matches)
+/pattern/g The g flag enables global search (find all matches)

 ✅ 10 Review Fill-Gap Questions